-Certain Subsidiaries issue common stock in connection with licensing agreements and to employees, directors and consultants pursuant to subsidiary equity incentive plans.
-The holders of Subsidiary common stock are entitled to one vote per share.
-The holders of Subsidiary common stock are entitled to receive dividends when and if declared by the subsidiaries' board of directors and distributions in either case only after the payment of all preferential amounts required to be paid to the holders of Shares of Series A Preferred Stock.
+Certain subsidiaries issue common stock in connection with licensing agreements and to employees, directors and consultants pursuant to subsidiary equity incentive plans.
+The holders of subsidiary common stock are entitled to one vote per share.
+The holders of subsidiary common stock are entitled to receive dividends when and if declared by the subsidiaries' board of directors and distributions in either case only after the payment of all preferential amounts required to be paid to the holders of shares of Series A Preferred Stock of the respective subsidiary.

-In November 2020, the LLC entered into a Restricted Stock Contribution Agreement (Contribution Agreement) with Amber, Pearl and Florentine where the LLC exchanged common units of the LLC for restricted common stock held by LLC employees at each of the Subsidiaries.
+In November 2020, the LLC entered into a Restricted Stock Contribution Agreement (Contribution Agreement) with Amber, Pearl and Florentine where the LLC exchanged common units of the LLC for restricted common stock held by LLC employees at each of the subsidiaries.
 The LLC's outstanding restricted common units have been retroactively adjusted to reflect the effect of the Reorganization and Reverse Stock Split.
 Refer to Note 3 for additional details relating to the Reorganization and the Reverse Stock Split.